STAMPED CONCRETE IS IMPRINTED TO LOOK LIKE STONE OR BRICK

 Imprinted concrete is another term for stamped concrete.
 Stamped concrete can look like stone, brick, tile, wood, or another material.
 The concrete is a thinner consistency than traditional concrete, allowing for a smoother finish and better stamping results.
 To fit our clients needs we can customize it.
 Also, it typically costs less than brick pavers or natural stone.

 HOW STAMPED CONCRETE WORKS

 At N&M Restoration, we add new topsoil around the stamped concrete to finish off the look.
-Most stamped concrete companies do not offer this service.
+Most concrete companies do not offer this service.

-If your existing concrete is in good shape, you can get stamped concrete over existing concrete.
-In this case, we will apply a special adhesive to bond the new concrete with the old concrete.
-Then we will stamp the concrete overlay.
-If your existing concrete needs to be repaired or replaced, we can do that for you as well.
+You can get imprinted concrete over existing concrete.
+That concrete must be in good shape though.
+In this case, we apply a special adhesive to bond the new concrete with the old concrete.
+Which then we stamp the concrete overlay.
+We can also repair or replace any existing stamped concrete.
 N&M Restoration offers concrete repair, concrete replacement, and stamped concrete in Michigan.